Court documents reveal financial troubles for Colona murder suspect, funeral arraignments set for victim

 COLONA, Ill.
-(KWQC) - The man accused of murdering an Colona woman during an argument was dealing with financial issues, according to court documents.
+(KWQC) - The man accused of murdering a Colona woman during an argument was dealing with financial issues, according to court documents.

+Multiple law enforcement agencies are at a home in Colona, Illinois.
+They're at a home located on Oak Drive.
+(KWQC)

-Steven Scott, 56, is accused of cutting the the throat of Marcie Snyder Tuesday morning at her.
+Steven Scott, 56, is accused of cutting the the throat of Marcie Snyder Tuesday morning at her home.
 A press release from the Colona Police Department said she died from multiple lacerations.

 During a court hearing on Wednesday, a judge announced Scott is facing two counts of first-degree murder.
 Police say Scott called police to the home regarding a domestic disturbance.

 Public records show Scott filed for bankruptcy in August of 2019.
-He was charged with a misdeameanor count of writing bad checks in 2003.
+He was charged with a misdemeanor count of writing bad checks in 2003.
 In 2005, he faced two more felony counts of writing bad checks.
 An attorney representing Scott in the bankruptcy said the first-degree murder charges will not change the way the bankruptcy proceeds.

 Records indicate that Snyder owned the home she was killed in.
 TV6 found records indicating Scott moved into the home on Oak Drive in 2013.